CSE321-Fall2021/cse321-portfolio-zachary0816/readme.md

 Project 2 contains an implementation of a countdown timer that inputs from a keypad and outputs to a LCD Upon completion, it will act as a portfolio of various interactions with the Nucleo.

-Project 3 contains an implemention for an RTOS system that rumbles when near an object to help the visually impaired.
+Project 3 contains an implemention for an RTOS system that provides vibrational feedback when near an object to help the visually impaired.
 It consists of a vibration motor and an infared sensor that detects when the system is near an object.
 This can, in theory, allow a visually impaired person to detect if they are near an object.